FAQs

 At North High School, our teachers are organized on teams that share a group of students, enabling them to collaborate more effectively on student needs.
 Before a new 9th grader enters our door, our freshmen team teachers and counselors have reviewed student data and developed an individualized academic plan for each student so that they can reach their full potential.
 This model is adapted for all grade level teams to ensure students are continually challenged and pushing themselves toward college and career readiness.

 Instruction time at North High School emphasizes a structure where students are expanding their learning in core subjects.
-A longer school day (8:25 a.m. to 3:26 p.m.) provides increased class time and the opportunity for our students to take seven classes daily typically including the four core subjects of math, English, social studies and science and three electives.
+A longer school day (8:25 a.m. to 3:30 p.m.) provides increased class time and the opportunity for our students to take seven classes daily typically including the four core subjects of math, English, social studies and science and three electives.
 All students who are not yet proficient in reading and/or math take an additional reading or math intervention class.
-Click to view 2022-2023 Courses Offered.
+We encourage you to view Courses Offered 2024-2025 for a complete list of our course offerings.

 North’s student to teacher ratio across all core subject classes is 20:1.
 The average core class size is 24.